 Sexey's School is named after Hugh Sexey, who was born into a humble background in or near Bruton in the mid 16th century.
-A baptism of a Hugh Sexey is recorded in Bruton Parish Church on 18th November 1556, however records of land conveyance suggest his birth was more likely to have been c.1540.
-Although Sexey received some education, mainly in Latin, probably at the local Free School (now King's School), he was apparently largely self-taught and, despite his humble origins, rose to important government positions when in 1599 he was appointed as a Clerk to Elizabeth I and later an Auditor to James I in 1603.
+An element of mystery surrounds the man's origins.
+A baptism of a 'Hugh' is recorded in Bruton Parish Church on 18th November 1556 and early Twentieth centrury scholars had suggested this was Sexey.
+However records of land conveyance suggest his birth was more likely to have been c.1540.
+Although Sexey received some education, mainly in Latin, probably at the local Free School (now King's School), he was apparently largely self-taught and, despite his humble origins, rose to important government positions.
+Some time probably in the 1570's Sexey was appointed as a clerk within the Exchequor during the reign of Elizabeth I and later rose to become an Auditor to James I in 1603.

 Through these influential positions Sexey became a rich man, amassing a fortune mainly through fees, revenues, property dealings and money lending.
 During his life he undertook many charitable activities in the Bruton area and to ensure these continued after his death most of his estate was transferred to twelve Trustees in 1616.

 After his death in 1619, in absence of any instruction, Sexey's Hospital was established by the Trustees to care for twelve poor, elderly persons, an institution which still flourishes today catering for 30 independent elderly persons.
 The Hospital was formally incorporated in 1638.